serhii-babich/html-accordion-tabs/README.md

 }
 ```

-but in this case first tab will activate all adjacent content, and to avoid this we’ll need to specify which tab displays which content:
+Though in this case, the first tab activates all adjacent content.
+To avoid this, we need to specify which tab displays which content:

 ```css
 /* Don't write code like this.
 Please. */